 - You can use RAW files with Photoshop, whereas you’d need to import RAW files as DNGs with Adobe Lightroom.

 - Adobe Photoshop offers 3D Painting, Web, and Video Editing modules that are not included in Adobe Lightroom.

-If your workflow mainly involves organizing, editing, and sharing photos, you’d opt for Adobe Lightroom.
+Whether to pick Lightroom vs Photoshop depends if your workflow mainly involves organizing, editing, and sharing photos, you’d opt for Adobe Lightroom.
 If you are more of a designer who needs editing tools beyond just exposure, color, Adobe, and cropping, you should go for Adobe Photoshop.

-How much does Adobe Lightroom cost?
+How much does Lightroom cost?

 Adobe Lightroom CC offers a 7-days free trial, so you can try it first and decide if this is the software you need.
 However, it has limited features until you purchase a subscription to Adobe Creative Cloud and unlock the full version.

-Adobe Lightroom is only available as a subscription, with a monthly or yearly fee.
-The subscription fee for Adobe Lightroom is $9.99 per month or $59.88 per year.
+Adobe Lr is only available as a subscription, with a monthly or yearly fee.
+The subscription fee for Adobe Lightroom cost is $9.99 per month or $59.88 per year.
 The new CC plans include a complete set of Adobe desktop and mobile apps, services, and cloud storage for one single monthly fee.

 You can also subscribe to Lightroom and Photoshop for $19.99 per month or get the complete Adobe Creative Cloud for $74.99 per month ($52.99 if you pay yearly).

-Where can I download Adobe Lightroom?
+Where can I download Lightroom Software?